 Employers found to be underpaying workers can receive fines of up to £20,000 per employee.
 They can also be barred for up to 15 years from taking any position as a company director.
 The employer will be required to pay 200% (increased from 100% in 2016) of arrears within 14 days.
 There is also a fine of 50% of the total amount of underpaid wages for the reference period up to £20,000 per employee.

 In terms of the National Minimum Wage, the NMWAR (National Minimum Wage Apprentice Rate) is payable to all apprentices in the UK aged under 19, and apprentices of any age for the first year of their apprenticeship.
 Older apprentices become eligible for the applicable NMW rate for their age group once they enter their second year of apprenticeship.

 The National Living Wage (NLW) is a higher rate of pay afforded to workers aged 23 or over.
-Until April 2021, the NLW was only a requirement for workers who have reached the age of 25.
-It is different to the Living Wage, which has no legal basis and is calculated each year by the Living Wage Foundation based on the average cost of living in the UK.
+Prior to April 2021, the NLW was only a requirement for workers who have reached the age of 25.
+It is different to the Living Wage, which has no legal basis and is calculated each year by the Living Wage Foundation.
+This is a non-governmental organisation that makes living wage recommendations to employers based on the average cost of living in the UK.

 London living wage

-What is the difference between minimum wage and a living wage?
+What is the difference between a minimum wage and a living wage?